 A well-written employment contract will generally include:

 Today, thanks to technology, your small business can benefit from a global and agile workforce.
-Yes, you can successfully run your business with the help of a virtual assistant in Indonesia and alongside a hybrid team member who might enjoy working out of coffees shops.
+Yes, you can successfully run your business with the help of a virtual assistant in Indonesia and alongside a hybrid team member who might enjoy working out of coffee shops.
 However, this also implies that a general employment contract can't be used everywhere.
 The rise of remote employees has changed the work landscape and it’s crucial to alter employment contracts to reflect the new working conditions.
 Here’s a brief guide on some relevant employment contracts.

 The most common employment contract is one for a full-time employee.
 This is used when you hire a person for a long-term basis and are in direct supervision of their work and compensation.
 Full-time employees typically work between 30 to 40 hours and are provided benefits (medical, retirement, etc.).
 If you, as an employer, fail to provide the proper amount of compensation for the work or time put in, your employee could pursue legal action.
-Outlining all details regarding expectations, remuneration, confidentiality clauses and post-employment behavior (such as a non-compete) and termination period in this contract will help mitigate any risks.
+Outlining all details regarding expectations, remuneration, confidentiality clauses and post-employment behavior (such as a non-compete), and termination period in this contract will help mitigate any risks.

 Freelance/Independent Contractor Agreements